-The data memory has a capacity of 111×8 bits.
-The data memory is divided into two functional groups: special function registers and general purpose data memory (88×8).
+The data memory has a capacity of 146×8 bits.
+The data memory is divided into two functional groups: special function registers and general purpose data memory (120×8).
 Most are read/write, but some are read only.

-The general purpose data memory, addressed from 28H to 7FH, is used for data and control information under instruction commands.
+The general purpose data memory, addressed from 28H to 7FH at Bank 0 and from 40H to 5FH at Bank 1, is used for data and control information under instruction commands.